devonanderson/ex.io/README.md

   console.log(req.socketRoute); //you can get the route that the socket is using console.log(req.session); //you get the session along with anything else from the main app connect stack console.log(req.body) //access the passed data inside req.body;
-  console.log(req.clientID) //access the socket clients ID
+  console.log(req.io.ionize.id) //access the sockets clientID, that was created using the generate() function

   //You can access the clients socket req.io.emit('success', {